manasi1031/Hogwarts-school/README.md

 - Contact Us section:
     - This section gives the person accessing the option to send a message to school and ask any relevant queries.
 - 404 error page:
-    - This is not a visible site but is available in case there is any error and will have the navigation links to return back toe Home page.
+    - This is not a visible site but is available in case there is any error and will have the navigation links to return back to Home page.

 #### Features Left to Implement and will be in future versions: